princeodd47/squirrel-maze/README.md

 Goal: Using a pregenerated character, user can play through combat versus a pregenerated opponent.

 UI Specifics:
 * User can start combat
 * User can return from combat menu to main menu
 * User can exit game from main menu

 Combat Specifics:
-    * User can select a single option during combat
+* User can select from a list of options during combat
+* These options are pulled per actor from a database
-    * Opponent will always select a single option during their turn
+* Opponent automatically selects a single option during their turn
-    * Combat will end when one character has hp less than 0
+* Combat will end when either all friendlies or unfriendlies hp has reached 0.

 Mechanics Specifics:
 * Initiative generated based on dex, then level.

+Backend Specifics:
+* PC and NPC specifics are stored in TinyDB.
+* All methods should pull data from database.